one-note/learning-notes/ds/tls.md

+## Does HTTPS Uses TCP
+Yes, HTTPS (Hypertext Transfer Protocol Secure) uses TCP (Transmission Control Protocol) as its underlying transport protocol.

+HTTPS is a protocol for secure communication over the internet, which is used to transmit sensitive information such as passwords, credit card details, and other personal information.
+It is a combination of HTTP and SSL/TLS protocols, where SSL/TLS provides the security layer.

+TCP, on the other hand, is a transport protocol that provides reliable, ordered, and error-checked delivery of data between applications over a network.
+It is responsible for breaking the data into packets, delivering them to the correct destination, and reassembling them in the correct order at the receiving end.

+When a client sends an HTTPS request to a server, it establishes a TCP connection with the server before any data transmission occurs.
+Once the connection is established, the client and server can exchange encrypted data over this connection.
+Therefore, TCP provides the reliable transport layer for the secure data transmission in HTTPS.

 ## How HTTPS works
 HTTPS (Hypertext Transfer Protocol Secure) is a protocol used for secure communication over the internet.
 It is a combination of the HTTP protocol for transmitting web content and the SSL/TLS protocols for providing encryption and authentication.
 Here's how HTTPS works: